gro-intelligence/api-client/api/client/samples/similar_regions/README.md

 	print(result)
 ```

-The fourth line (the call to similar_to) will take some time depending on the amount of cached data and the number of regions you’ve specified.
+The call to `similar_to` will take some time depending on the amount of cached data and the number of regions you’ve specified.
 The output should show you that the region most similar to Wisconsin is of course, Wisconsin, and then a number of other similar states.

+### Specifying regions

+You can find region ids to use by browsing the [regions in the Gro dictionary](https://app.gro-intelligence.com/dictionary/regions/0) or by exploring data series in [Gro](https://app.gro-intelligence.com/dictionary/regions/14), the web app.
+Besides region ids, you will also need to know the [region levels defined in the Gro ontology](https://developers.gro-intelligence.com/gro-ontology.html#special-properties-for-regions).

-If we wanted to compare Wisconsin to provinces in Europe instead of the USA, we would use `compare_to=14`.
+If we wanted to compare Wisconsin to provinces in [Europe](https://app.gro-intelligence.com/dictionary/regions/14) instead of the [USA](https://app.gro-intelligence.com/dictionary/regions/1215), we would use `compare_to=14`.

 To expand our search to all provinces in the world, we would just omit compare_to, but we still leave the region level as `4`.
-This will now take longer since the model is getting data for the ~3.5k provinces in the whole world (instead of just 50 states), which takes about 30-45 minutes on a ~100Mbps  internet connection.
+This will now take longer since the model is getting data for the ~3.5k provinces in the whole world (instead of just 50 states), which takes about 30 minutes on a ~100Mbps  internet connection.

 If we wanted to compare it to countries instead of provinces we would change the region_level from `4` to `3`, and for  districts we would use region level `5`.